ruifung/LANCache-TDNSApp/README.md

 1. Technitium DNS server
 2. LANCache Monolithic instance(s) (Or other compatible implementation.)

-## Troubleshooting LANCache issues
-Please have a look at https://lancache.net/docs/common-issues

-Note: Issues related to lancache-dns are not relevant as this replaces that.

-### IPv6 Support
-While the official lancache-dns does not support IPv6, LANCache-TDNSApp does.
-Ensure your lancache-monolithic (Or other caching implementation) is IPv6 enabled and it should just work.

 ## Installation

 1. Download the ZIP file from [Github Releases](https://github.com/ruifung/LANCache-TDNSApp/releases/latest)